Resume Tips

 4. Emphasize Transferable Skills

-Highlight transferable skills that would be valuable in the desired role or industry.
-They could include capabilities like management, communication, problem-solving and collaboration.
-This shows your versatility and suitability for different job jobs.
+Find transferable skills that could prove valuable in your desired job or in the industry.
+They could include capabilities such as leadership, communication, problem-solving and collaboration.
+This demonstrates your flexibility and your ability to be suited for a variety of job jobs.

 5. Keep It Concise and Well-Structured

-It is important to ensure that your resume is concise by using concise sentences and arranging details into sections with appropriate headings.
-Make use of bold and italics in order to draw attention to the most important information, but do not overwhelm the reader with excessive formatting.
+Make sure your resume is succinct with short paragraphs and breaking down information into sections with appropriate headings.
+Use bold or italics to highlight the most important information, but do not overwhelm the reader with excessive formatting.

 6. Proofread for Errors